TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 11/1 Corinthians 11.11.md

 ---

-Nevertheless, neither is the woman without the man, nor the man without the woman, in the Lord.
+Nevertheless, neither is the woman independent of the man, nor the man independent of the woman, in the Lord.